q335r49/microviche/README.md

 <sup>1</sup> By default, <samp>s</samp> will not shift the split offscreen, regardless of count.
 But specifying, eg, <samp>15W</samp> would allow <samp>s</samp> to shift all but 15 columns offscreen.
 Likewise, <samp>15WC</samp> would center the split as though it were of width 15.

 ####Automapping
-`R`edraw operates on all visible splits.
-When it encounters a line of the form:
+'R'emap, in addition to `r`edrawing, will update the map to reflect the layout of all visible splits by processing lines of the form:

 <samp>txb[:line num][: label#highlght#position]</samp>

 * The line is moved to <samp>line num</samp> by inserting or removing immediately preceding blank lines
 * The label is inserted into the map unless it conflicts with a preexisting user label.
-(Details: automatic labels are marked internally by a trailing <samp>A</samp> in the position syntax, ie, <samp>label##CMA</samp>.
-Note that the initial position when evaluating syntax is the label line and not the first line of the map grid, which is what you would expect.)
+(Automatic labels are differentiated internally by a trailing <samp>A</samp>.)

 Examples:
 <samp>&nbsp;txb:345 Blah blah&nbsp;&nbsp;&nbsp;&nbsp;</samp>*move to 345*